Consequences of Authoritarian ParentingBy Dr. Margaret Paul

 December 31, 2006

 Do you find yourself in power struggles with your children?
-Discover how trying to control your children can lead to the resistance and rebellion that characterizes authoritarian parenting.
+Discover how trying to control your children can lead to resistance and rebellion.

 Do you believe that it is your job as a parent to have control over your children?
 Do you find yourself trying to control your children in the ways your parents tried to control you, or in the ways you learned from siblings, friends or relatives?
 Do you hope that through yelling, threatening, shaming, blaming, judging, demanding, spanking, nagging, lecturing, explaining, arguing, and so on, you will get them to do what you want them to do?
 Is it working?